 Hold onto something because it’s “Plaid” time.
 You may have already read about how impressive the prospect of a Plaid Model S appears to be, but the only thing larger than its list of top specs is its price tag.
 The Tesla Plaid Model S starts out at a cool $119,990 with zero upgrades, not even an exterior color.
 All in, you’re looking at purchase price of $138,990.

 Just recently with the newly announced refresh to the Model S, Tesla has introduced the Plaid+ tri motor option.
-This trim starts about where standard Plaid left off at $139,990 and can jump to a beyond ludicrous price of $158,990.
+This trim starts even higher than the top end Plaid at $149,990 and can jump to a beyond ludicrous price of $168,990.
+We won’t see that one until mid-2022 though.
 Believe it or not, Plaid is also available for lease.

 Tesla Model X price

 Pound for pound, Tesla’s newly refreshed Model X SUV is the automaker’s largest and most expensive standard EV (excluding Plaid+).
 With AWD dual and tri motor drivetrains to choose from, you can’t lose if you have the money.

 The Model X Long Range will cost you $89,990 at the bare minimum.
 It then vaults up to $116,490 with added bonuses like 22″ Turbine wheels and a $6,500 up-charge for a six seat interior that includes captain’s chairs.
 If you prefer the seven-seat row, that will cost $3,000 less.

 As for the new Plaid version of the Model X in lieu if the previous Performance trim, that starts at $119,990 and levels out at $146,490.
 The top end prices includes all the most expensive features.